Microsoft/IntuneDocs.nl-nl/intune/conditional-access-intune-common-ways-use.md

 #### <a name="whats-the-intune-role"></a>Wat is de rol van Intune?

-Met Intune wordt de apparaatstatus beoordeelt en beheert.
+Met Intune wordt de apparaatstatus beoordeeld en beheerd.

 #### <a name="whats-the-exchange-server-role"></a>Wat is de rol van de Exchange-server?